jqk09a/CoRe-dialogue-filtering/README.md

 This page will provide codes or something related to our EMNLP2020 work!

 ## Reference
-If you use our code for academic work, please cite:
+If you use our code for your work, please cite:

 ```
 @inproceedings{akama2020filtering,